LagoVista/docs/PipelineModules/Transmitters/Rest.md

     Your host name should not end in a forward slash `/`, if it is, the transmitter may strip that out if your path from the message starts with a `/`

 * **Anonymous Connection**
-Select this option if your MQTT server does not require authentication (not recommended).
+Select this option if your REST server does not require authentication (not recommended).

 * **User Name/Password**
 The user name and password are optional, but if provided will be used to send an authorization header as a [Basic Access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 We understand